smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 Here is a list of some of the features of Operator Replay Script Steps that can create risky procedures:

-- Using a Dynamic Variable (or older Operator Replay) **Token** for a variable value in either the Branch-to script or the Branch-to label can create a powerful script that can adapt to varying conditions on a given screen display format, but great care must be taken to control the Token value, since [Tokens can be changed by commands executed elsewhere] in the script or by Captured Data Response Rules.
+- Using a Dynamic Variable (or older Operator Replay) **Token** for a variable value in either the Branch-to script or the Branch-to label can create a powerful script that can adapt to varying conditions on a given screen display format, but great care must be taken to control the Token value, since <u>Tokens can be changed by commands executed elsewhere</u> in the script or by Captured Data Response Rules.

-- Not specifying a **Branch-to label** tells the script execution program to assume that the first step in the Branch-to script should be selected.
-[This may create a risk of unpredictable results if anyone later changes the first step in the target script.]
-For this reason a label value should be assigned to any step that will be the target of a branching instruction.
+- Not specifying a **Branch-to label** tells the script execution program to assume that the first step in the Branch-to script should be selected. <u>This may create a risk of unpredictable results if anyone later changes the first step in the target script.</u> For this reason a label value should be assigned to any step that will be the target of a branching instruction.
 Assigning a label helps to alert other staff members that a script step is the target of script branching.

-- Using the GOTO branch type to route the script to a step with a lower sequence number in the same script can [create a logic loop] that would, in theory, cause the script execution to never end.
+- Using the GOTO branch type to route the script to a step with a lower sequence number in the same script can <u>create a logic loop</u> that would, in theory, cause the script execution to never end.
 To prevent this problem, there is an Operator Replay Control option for specifying the maximum number of recursive loops allowed: the **Script loop detect limit**.
 If this number of recursive loops (repeated execution of the same script steps) is exceeded, the script execution program will abort script processing and cause the script job to fail.
 Recursive script execution applies also to branches into other scripts.
 It is allowed to branch to the same step (or an earlier step) in the same script multiple times, because sometimes a script will have been written so that it can be re-used as a utility subroutine by various other scripts.
 In this case, the number of recursive script calls allowed should be set high enough to make the subroutine script useful, but a reasonable limit should be applied in order to avoid a run-away job.
 The script flow chart tool identifies every script loop it can detect in order to prevent excessively long flow charts.
 But the flow chart tool cannot detect when using a variable Token might create a loop during live execution.
 In this case, the live execution will still be protected by the Script loop detect limit control field, protecting the system from a run-away job.

 - It is possible to register multiple script steps to handle a single screen display format.
 This rule makes it possible to specify more than two control string comparison rules for a single display format.
 There are many other uses for this rule, such as creating multiple branching instructions that are each qualified by different control strings, or to link to different sets of Screen Capture Definitions (and Response Rules).
 It is also possible to register different Strings to send or Functions to send that can be selected based on Control string qualification.
-But the risk of this technique is that if there is ever a case where none of the steps qualifies to handled a given screen format, then the [script execution could become un-synchronized with the flow of screen display formats], resulting in unpredictable responses to screens and possibly damaging the integrity of the application database.
+But the risk of this technique is that if there is ever a case where none of the steps qualifies to handled a given screen format, then the <u>script execution could become un-synchronized with the flow of screen display formats</u>, resulting in unpredictable responses to screens and possibly damaging the integrity of the application database.

 ### Receive Timer Override with Branching